SammysHP/rampinglight/README.md

 - Start at high: after the flashlight was off, start with the highest output (and go from high to low)
 - Beacon mode: low background light with regular flashes
 - Tactical strobe: if enabled, always start with fast strobe mode
-- Moonlight mode: if enabled, always start with moonlight mode
 - Runtime configuration: options can be toggled via configuration menu